catalystneuro/neuroconv/docs/user_guide/docker_demo.rst

 Docker Demo
 -----------

-The following is an explicit demonstration of how to use the Docker-based CLI for NeuroConv.
+The following is an explicit demonstration of how to use the Docker-based NeuroConv YAML specification via the command line.

 It relies on some of the GIN data from the main testing suite, see :ref:`example_data` for more details.